 As the UPSC MCQ pattern keeps changing every year, one has to dedicatedly practice the CSAT paper.
 General Studies should be given extra attention about two to three months before the prelims.

 After the Preliminary Examination

 So now you are done with the first phase of the CSE.
 Ask yourself about your chances of getting high scores?
-If you are confident enough about that, apply for a study leave from your employer and use that period at the fullest.
+If you are confident enough about that, apply for study leave from your employer and use that period to the fullest.

 UPSC Mains demand dedicated and in-depth study.
 As you are a working aspirant chances are there that you might need extra guidance for clearing this stage.
 Don’t waste much time in taking the decision and join a renowned online UPSC class.
 Choose online because at this moment you can not afford so much time to waste on commuting to the offline institutes.